CroBiAd/DuWTill/DuWTill/README.md

     ...
 ```
 ## Mutations
-SQLite database of called mutations Tilling.sqlite is supplied with DuWTill project in App_Data folder.
-There is no need to change third key in `appSettings` (see above) unless you are substituting your own data.
-In that case please refer to README in YouDB project.
+The SQLite database of called mutations Tilling.sqlite is supplied with the DuWTill project in the App_Data folder.
+There is no need to change the third key in `appSettings` (see above) unless you are substituting your own data.
+In that case please refer to README in the YouDB project.